+Grading Scale

+Grade point averages (GPA) are computed on all credits taken at WNCC excluding those courses awarded through non-traditional credit or taken on a Pass/No Pass basis.

+Student Classification

+o A full-time student is defined as one taking 12 or more credits per semester.

+Grade Appeals

-- Grading Scale - o Grade point averages (GPA) are computed on all credits taken at WNCC excluding those courses awarded through nontraditional credit or taken on a Pass/No Pass basis. - Student Classification - o A full-time student is defined as one taking 12 or more credits per semester. - Grade Appeals - Students may appeal the final grade in a course in accordance with the stipulations outlined below.
-The student must initiate such an appeal no later than three (3) weeks after the day final grades are posted. - A student who questions their final course grade must adhere to the following steps in the order presented: - Step 1: Discuss the matter with their instructor.
+- Students may appeal the final grade in a course in accordance with the stipulations outlined below.
+The student must initiate such an appeal no later than three (3) weeks after the day final grades are posted.
+Please see PP-562 for all official details. - A student who questions their final course grade must adhere to the following steps in the order presented: - Step 1: Discuss the matter with their instructor.
 Clerical errors are usually handled in this manner, with the instructor signing the correction of official records.
-If the student believes the problem is not resolved, the student may then go to Step 2. - Step 2: Visit with the appropriate division chair to discuss the issue.
-If the concern remains unresolved, the student may continue to Step 3. - Step 3: Elect to file a written grade appeal to the Dean of Instruction for referral to the Peer Review Committee.

-- A formal grade appeal may not be filed until Steps 1 and 2 above have been completed.
+If the student believes the problem is not resolved, the student may then go to Step 2.

+- Step 2: Visit with the appropriate associate dean, division chair, or designee to discuss the issue.
+If the concern remains unresolved, the student may continue to Step 3. - Step 3: Elect to file a written grade appeal to the Dean of Instruction, associate dean, of VP of Academic Affairs for referral to the Peer Review Committee. - A formal grade appeal may not be filed until Steps 1 and 2 above have been completed.
 A formal grade appeal may be filed if: - There is a dispute over the numerical calculation of the grade, or - The grade assigned appears arbitrary and not indicative of the student's performance. - Students who question an instructor's personal treatment of the student may discuss the matter with the Chief Student Services Officer as described in the Student Handbook.